Sitecore/jss/ref-docs/sitecore-jss-react/README.md

 ▸ **useSitecoreContext**(`options?`): `Object`

-This hook grants acсess to the current SiteCore page context by default JSS includes the following properties in this context:
+This hook grants acсess to the current Sitecore page context by default JSS includes the following properties in this context:
 - pageEditing - Provided by Layout Service, a boolean indicating whether the route is being accessed via the Experience Editor.
 - pageState - Like pageEditing, but a string: normal, preview or edit.